-6.2 RISKS CATEGORIES
+SECTION 8.
+RISKS CATEGORIES

 Risks to the Group's success will be grouped into four categories: (1) Strategic, (2) Operational, (3) Compliance and (4) Financial.
-Specific examples of each type of risk are included in the Table No. 1.
+Specific examples of each type of risk are included in the Table No. 1 in the following page.